 Mr. Covington is a two-time national winner of the Council of State Governments Innovations Award.
 He also competed as a finalist in Harvard’s Innovations in American Government in 2009 for the Georgia Crisis & Access Line, and the program was featured in Business Week magazine.
 Together with Stephanie Hepburn, Mr. Covington is also working on a book, “Relentless: Pursuing Innovation in Mental Health.”

-Mr. Covington is the President of the American Association of Suicidology and has served on the National Action Alliance for Suicide Prevention Executive Committee since 2010.
-He is also the Chair of the National Suicide Prevention Lifeline SAMHSA Steering Committee.
+Mr. Covington has served on the National Action Alliance for Suicide Prevention Executive Committee since 2010.
+He is also the Chair of the National Suicide Prevention Lifeline SAMHSA Steering Committee and served as a former President of the American Association of Suicidology.
 He has served on numerous committees and task forces on clinical care and crisis services, including the National Council for Behavioral Health Board of Directors.